dexiio/k8s-logging-stackdriver/README.md

 ## Stackdriver variables
 ```
-STACKDRIVER_VM_ID               # The name of the logging pod itself.
+STACKDRIVER_RESOURCE_NAME       # The name of the logging pod itself.
 STACKDRIVER_CLUSTER             # The name of the cluster within Google Stack Driver.
 STACKDRIVER_ZONE                # The name of the zone or region within Google Stack Driver.
 ```